 - There’s not enough demand

 - Your price is too high

 It varies by company and industry, but accepted wisdom is that a sell through rate above 80% is good.
 Average sell through is about 40% to 80%.

 Keep in mind, though, that sell through rate increases over time.
 The longer a product is on a shelf, actively being sold, the more likely it is to eventually sell.

 These next three inventory KPIs focus more on the operational efficiency of your inventory management.
 They are average inventory, shrinkage, and carrying cost.

-Price changes are constant when purchasing from wholesalers.
+Price changes are constant when purchasing from wholesalers, even using an online marketplace.
 And that makes inventory costing tricky.
 That’s where average inventory helps.

 Average inventory is the mean value of a business’s inventory over a set time period.
 The calculation is simple: add beginning inventory to ending inventory and divide by two.